ajay26188/ajay26188/README.md

 🧠 I’m consistent, curious, and committed.
 I take pride in improving daily, tackling each challenge with persistence and patience.

-🛠️ Currently working on TaskTracker, a SaaS project focused on project and team task management.
+🛠️ Have finished TaskTracker, a SaaS project focused on project and team task management.

 📫 Feel free to reach out at ajaysah52@gmail.com